mrwenwei/tudex/README.md

-# tudex
+# TUDEX
-dex for TWD and USD
+You can trade TWD to USD or USD to TWD on TUDEX.